 So now that we know some of the benefits of delaying the first bath, how long should we really delay it?

 The World Health Organization recommends delaying the bath for the first 24 hours of life.
 Although this is the recommendation, it doesn’t always happen.
-Medial staff do have your baby’s interests at heart, but typically want to provide teaching regarding the first bath.
+Different birth facilities have different policies.
+Check with your planned birth facility in advance so you can know what to expect.

 So How Do You Decide What’s The Right Time For Your Baby?